 Difference Between Gingivitis and Periodontitis

 Gingivitis is generally known as gum inflammation.
 And it usually paves the way for periodontitis.
 However, it is very important for you to note that not every gum inflammation leads to gum disease.
-When gingivitis is at its early stages, there is a build up of bacteria in the plaque.
+When gingivitis is at its early stages, there is a build-up of bacteria in the plaque.
 Which will make the gum to be inflamed and lead to bleeding when you are brushing.
 Even though the gums are irritated at this stage, your teeth will still remain in the sockets.
 Because no irreversible damage has been done to the bone or tissue.

-If gingivitis is not treated through gum disease treatment Houston, it can progress to periodontitis.
+If gingivitis is not treated through gum disease treatment in Houston, it can progress to periodontitis.
 Which is characterized by the pulling away of gum and bone from your teeth thereby forming pockets.
 These pockets will then collect debris.
 And this will eventually lead to infection.
 The immune system of your body fights the microorganisms just as the plaque moves to other areas and grows beyond your gum line.

 What Causes Gum Disease?

 The major cause of gum disease is plaque.
 But there are other factors that contribute to it.
-Hormonal changes, especially during pregnancy, monthly menstruation, puberty and menopause, make your gum to be more sensitive.
+Hormonal changes, especially during pregnancy, monthly menstruation, puberty, and menopause, make your gum to be more sensitive.
 And this can pave way for gingivitis.

 Some illnesses, such as cancer and HIV, can affect your gum’s condition.
 Because your immune system would have been compromised.
 Diabetes can also expose you to gum disease.
 Because your body’s ability to process sugar has been adversely affected.
 Some drugs can also affect your dental health.
 Because they reduce the production of saliva which helps in protecting the gums and teeth.
-Certain drugs like anticonvulsants can make your gum tissue to grow abnormally.
+Certain drugs like anticonvulsants can make your gum tissue grow abnormally.

 Furthermore, bad habits like smoking have the capability of making it more difficult for your gum tissue to fix itself.
 Also, if you don’t observe your oral hygiene routine properly.
 You will be more exposed to gingivitis.
 If you have a family history of oral disease.
 You may be more exposed to having gum disease.